Spring’s unfolding, summer’s nearly here, and you take out your finest seersucker suit to dress up without an entirely formal air.

 Similarly, because a seersucker suit isn’t a truly formal getup, you have a bit of wiggle room.
 Now’s the time for wearing a T-shirt or polo underneath, or taking out your Stan Smiths or a pair of Chelsea boots.
 For a more modern pop culture reference point, think about the seersucker suit ensemble Outer Banks’ John B. (Chase Stokes) wears when he and Sarah (Madelyn Cline) travel to the mainland.

 However, contrasts aren’t a bad thing, but you need to be strategic.
 For one, if the suit is on the light side, select a darker-colored shirt or pocket square.
 Because they should strictly be complementary, look for a smoother fabric with less sheen – for instance, cotton, rayon, or viscose.
 Anything with a visible weave should be avoided.

 A truly versatile suit is more than the sum of its parts, and seersucker material doesn’t change this aspect.
 Whether you settle on a solid shade or classic stripes, the full ensemble should be able to work with the rest of your wardrobe.

 To kick it even more casual, consider pairing the seersucker jacket with jeans and a polo, or just wearing the pants with a camp collar shirt, sans blazer.
 This is especially true if you once (or even more recently) purchased a seersucker shorts suit.
 Such a novelty item lasts its sell-by date if the separates match other items in your closet.

-On the subject of seersucker shorts, be sure to wash them first before wearing.
-Understand, too, that the material will tend to look and feel less flexible early on, until you break the pair in a bit.
+On the subject of seersucker shorts, be sure to wash them first before wearing them.
+Understand, too, that the material will tend to look and feel less flexible early on until you break the pair in a bit.
 As such, whether you’re shopping around for a single pair or a full suit with a matching jacket, seek out a slimmer, chino cut that falls above the knee.